 Union of North America were held here yesterday to discuss the strike.
 F. T. Hawley, grand master, was present and spoke at both meetings.
-It was decided that a strike in sympathy with the steel workers could not be ordered, but the heartlest moral and financial support was tendered to the strikers.
-Grand Master Hawley suggested that Grand Master Hawley suggested that the American Federation of Labor call together all the labor leaders of the country for conference on the strike and expressed the opinion that some plan for favorably ending the strike would be forthcoming.
+It was de-cided that a strike in sympathy with the steel workers could not be ordered but the heartiest moral and financia but the heartiest moral and mancial support was tendered to the strikers.
+Grand Master Hawley suggested that the American Federation of Labor call together all the labor leaders of the country for conference on the strike and expressed the opinion that some plan for favorably onding the strike mould be fastheoming.

+would be forthcoming.
 The situation at the Bellaire works of the National Steel company remains unchanged.
-The last furnaces have been blown out preparatory for repairs been blown out preparatory for repairs and steel works and plate mills are Notices directing the men to re port for their pay tomorrow have been posted by the management.
-The Am-algamated organizers are still at work and have taken the furnace men in. bringing their total membership up to 550.
+The last furnaces have been blown out preparatory for repairs and steel works and plate mills are idle.
+Notices directing the men to report for their pay tomorrow have been posted by the management.
+The Amalgamated organizers are still at work and have taken the furnace men in, bringing their total membership up to 550.
 They say they will have 1,000 men organized before they stop.

 The steel managers also scored at the Clark mill in this city today.
 They succeeded in starting the ten-inch mill with a full crew of skilled men and with the exception of the small aight-inch mill have every mill in the plant working.
 According to Superintendent Brown, fifty more men were taken on this morning and he now states his force to be 600.

-There was no break in the forces at the lower union mill or at any of the Carnegle properties today.
-The strik-ers maintain that they have secured many men in all of the plants in ques-tion, and that in due time they will be of the number about fifty were skilled called out.
+There was no break in the forces at the lower union mill or at any of the Carnegie properties today.
+The strik-ers maintain that they have secured many men in all of the plants in quesand that in due time they will be tion called out.
 President Shaffer was at strike head-quarters today.
 He said the situation was unchanged.
-When asked about Duquesne, he said: "If there has been any plan to do anything at Duquesne the newspapers have spoiled it."
-It could not be told whether the Amalgamated president was serious or not in his statement.
-Secretary Williams discounted the gains of the steel corporation at the Painter mill with a statement that while the company had its machinery running, it did not have the men to successfully operate it.

-Mayor Black, of McKeesport, was not at his office today and it is said he has gone east with the idea of securing justice from certain newspapers as to the labor situation in that vicinity.
+When asked about the men to successfully operate it.
+Mayor Black, of McKeesport, was not at his office today and it is said he has gone east with the idea of se-curing justice from certain newspapers as to the labor situation in that vi-cinity.
 Nothing about his movements or plans can be ascertained here.
-The Demmier tin plate works want to run Mayor Black for Congress.
-It is improbable that there will be any trouble at the Pennsylvania plant of the National Tube works in this city.
-The wages of the men have all been advanced and work goes steadily on.
-The officials of the company say that the advance is not a concession because of the strike but part of a general plan of increases commenced some months ago.
-At the other mills advances running from five to twenty five cents per day were made and the same increases have been given to the Pennsylvania men.
-Preparations are being made to extend the operations at the Lindsay & McCutcheon mills, where one mill has been in motion for several days past.
-The old men are to be given one more chance to come back and if they do not, their places will go to non-union men.
-It is said that enough non-union men to start the ten-inch mill have been secured.
-Rain Stops Tennis.
+The Demmler tin plate works want to run the National Tube works in this y.
+The wages of the men have all city. been advanced and work goes steadily on.
+The officials of the company say that the advance is not a concession because of the strike but part of a gen-eral plan of increases commenced some months ago.
+At the other mills advances running from five to twentyfive cents per day were made and th same increases have been given to the Pennsylvania men.